 The difference between the speed of the rotating magnetic field and the rotor speed is called slip.
 The slip determines the torque produced by the motor.
 The higher the slip, the higher the torque produced by the motor.

-Three-phase induction motors are used in a wide range of applications, including pumps, compressors, fans, conveyors, and machine tools.
+As a frequently used motor, three-phase induction motors are used in a wide range of applications, including pumps, compressors, fans, conveyors, and machine tools.
 They are also used in elevators, escalators, and cranes.
 These motors are known for their high efficiency, reliability, and ease of maintenance.

 In conclusion, three-phase induction motors are the workhorses of industry and commerce.
 Their construction and principles of operation are relatively simple, but they are highly efficient and reliable.
 The speed of the motor can be controlled by changing the frequency of the applied voltage or by using a variable frequency drive.
 Three-phase induction motors are the motor of choice for many applications due to their efficiency, reliability, and ease of maintenance.